SeaOfNodes/Simple/chapter03/README.md

 As we see, only 1 symbol table is present at this point.

-We can also have scopes at the same level during the execution of the program but only one will be alive at a time as the symbol table only capable of holding one symbol table for one scope level.
+We can also have multiple scopes at the same level during the execution of the program, but only one will be active at a time because the symbol table can only hold one symbol table for each scope level.

 For example:
 ```